Reiningecho90/chances-discord-bot-public/README.md

 - Added Wiki, updates will come tomorrow as well as other repo updates (9/28/2021)
 - Closed embed issue (10/2/2021)
 - v0.2 released 9/30 (10/2/2021)
+- Working on analytics and tracking for bot, information under issues tab (10/3/2021)